 Over 1,000,000 hits and 100,000 visitors monthly

 Welcome to Vegetarians in Paradise.
 With each new issue we at vegparadise.com hope to provide you with a variety of information pertinent to the vegan community.
-For those who visit us from other areas of the country or from distant lands, we offer great diversity and invaluable vegan resources for vegetarians anywhere in the world.
+For those who visit us from other areas of the country or from distant lands, we offer great diversity and invaluable vegan resources for vegans and vegetarians anywhere in the world.

 Facebook, Twitter, and Pinterest Updates

 A Vegan Holiday Feast